Personal-legal-advice_Hero.jpg

 • Recovering Rent Arrears

-When you are renting out a house or flat, the most common means of short term letting is the Assured Shorthold Tenancy.
+When you are renting out a house or flat, the vast majority will fall under the heading of an Assured Shorthold Tenancy Agreement.
 Even though the pre-conditions for creating this type of tenancy have been simplified, there are still traps for the unwary.
 Contact us when you are first thinking of letting a property and we can help you avoid those traps.

 Michelle-Wilson